 “Do you know how the episodes occurred in the first place?”
 Wallace asked.

 “I can’t say for sure at this point.
 But I have an idea that it had to do with her childhood.
 Some traumatic events triggering her.
 Probably normal for one’s reaction having grown up in such a place.
 That could possibly be why she did not think much of it.
-But the long regressed emotions had caused the disorder with her imbalance behaviors if she was triggered in the future.
+But the long-repressed emotions had caused the disorder with her imbalanced behaviors if she was triggered in the future.
 When she’s overly stressed or overworked herself, there’s a higher chance of the episodes occurring.”

 “So…it would be best if you three encourage her to come in for the therapy sessions,” The doctor continued without their prompt.
 “This matter shouldn’t be dragged on too long.”

 Two months later, the four of them were seen walking along a park.
 The girls insisted they took a walk together.
 Even if it was in the chilling wind of November.
 Things had been going well.
 Or so it seemed with Cyndi’s improvements since her episodes were less frequent–if at all.
 As for Wallace and Nic, it had became too much of a habit that they did not get along.
 It was indeed an unbreakable obstacle.
 They maintained their manners as much as possible in front of Cyndi, but when there was only Angela, it was another matter.